 Gerard Place’s supportive services for homeless mothers and their children has been highly successful.
 Among families served, over 90% have transitioned to independent housing and have not returned to homelessness.
 This is a result of the intensive and individualized supportive services available at Gerard Place.

 In response to the high need for family support throughout our community, Gerard Place is expanding services into the community with the Gerard Place Community Center.
-The community center will bring education and job readiness training into the neighborhood as well as quality childcare.
+The Community Center brings education and job readiness training into the neighborhood as well as quality childcare.